prometheusresearch/baseline-codebase/src/rex.mart/README.rst

 Processor
     By implementing this Extension, you can create a new Post-Processor that can be invoked by Mart Definitions.

+DefinitionProducer
+    By implementing this Extension, you can produce and/or retrieve Mart Definitions from places other than the standard ``mart.yaml`` file.

 Read the API documentation for more information on the methods that can be overridden.